galaxyproject/training-material/topics/metabolomics/tutorials/msPurity_training/tutorial.md

 >
 {: .comment}

-Before the next step with msPurity package on MS/MS datas, here are some questions to be able to verify if your file is ready and if you have the same results as us.
+Before the next step with msPurity package on MS/MS data, here are some questions to be able to verify if your file is ready and if you have the same results as us.
 Please check these questions :
 {: .text-justify}

 > ### {% icon question %} Question before MS/MS steps
 >
->  **1** - What are the steps of XCMS you made before your final file ?
+>  **1** - What are the steps of preprocessing you made before your final file ?
 > > ### {% icon solution %} Solution
 > >
 > > Here are the different steps made for our example :
 > >  - **(Not with XCMS)** import your datas into Galaxy instance
-> >  - **MSNbase readMSData** {% icon tool %} to read our MS datas
+> >  - **MSNbase readMSData** {% icon tool %} to read our MS data
 > >  - XCMS peakpicking with **xcms findChromPeaks (xcmsSet)** {% icon tool %} tool
 > >  - (Not with XCMS but necessary) merge my datas into one file with **xcms findChromPeaks Merger** {% icon tool %} tool
 > >  - XCMS grouping with **xcms groupChromPeaks (group)** {% icon tool %} tool